Masters of Clinical Science

 The program of study will lead to a PhD in Family Medicine.
 This degree will attract family physicians anticipating a research career in family medicine.

 The main goal of the PhD is to produce family physicians who will be competitive family medicine researchers at the highest levels of grantsmenship internationally.
 The discipline of family medicine from a research perspective is at a critical juncture and in order to ensure the future of family medicine research PhD trained family physicians are fundamental.

-For more information visit the Family Medicine & Dentistry website or contact:
+For more information visit Family Medicine Graduate Program or contact: